ctorney/uavTracker/README.md

 `python train.py ../ rockinghorse.yml`

 It is handy to store data (or symbolic link to it) in a folder `data` in the root directory, it is already added to `.gitignore`

+### Tricks and treats:
+* There is a script `utils/pickle2yaml.py` which converts your old pickles int new yaml.